 I have been to San Francisco many times over the years so I figured I would share the best places to take pictures in San Francisco.

 There is so much to do in this iconic city on the bay and hopefully these photo spots will jump start your trip.

-Here is my list of the best photography spots in San Francisco:
+Here is my list of the best places to take photos in San Francisco:

 Golden Gate Bridge

 The most iconic symbol of San Francisco has to be the Golden Gate Bridge.
 This massive suspension bridge with its bright red color it’s hard to miss.
 It can be seen from so many angles within the city but at the very least I recommend walking a bit of it.
 It’s so interesting to get up and close with the suspension wires.
 Read through the entire post for suggested photography angles of the Golden Gate Bridge.